 Our power analysis estimated that we would require a sample of at least 84 paired responses for our study to have 95% power to test our two directional (one-tailed) hypotheses assuming a smallest effect size of interest (SESOI) of Cohen’s d=.04 (Brysbaert, 2019) while maintaining an overall false-positive rate of 5% (p < .025 after applying Bonferroni correction; see Data/Code availability statement for link to exact code).
 While effect sizes estimated from pilot data are by definition unreliable (Brysbaert, 2019), we note that all of our pilot data groups demonstrated effect sizes greater than d=0.4 (minimum: d=0.58 [effect of tempo on arousal for Iranian participants]; maximum: d=1.08 [effect of tempo on visual density for Canadian participants]).
 Note that for our specific paradigm, each participant produces 6 paired responses (one pair for each of the 6 musical stimuli), and each cultural group will be tested separately, so we will need at least 84 / 6 = 14 participants x 3 = 42 participants total across all three cultural groups.

 Technically, this paradigm violates some of the assumptions of the statistical analysis.
 In particular: 1) our dependent variables are from 5-point Likert scales, rather than normally distributed continuous data; 2) the 6 paired responses from each participant are not independent of one another; and 3) by testing each hypothesis three times (one for each cultural group) and only confirming our predictions if all three tests are statistically significant, this has the effect of decreasing our true false positive rate while increasing our true false negative rate.
 We are not aware of a more appropriate analysis method that could incorporate these violations, but note that in practice points # 2 and #3 should partially balance one another out to avoid dramatically affecting our overall power analysis estimates.

-2.3.
-Exploratory Analyses

-We will be conducting exploratory analysis on valence, emotion category matching (8 categories of happy, excited, angry, afraid, miserable, sad, tired, relaxed (Griffiths et al., 2021), and color ratings in response to pitch changes (4 semitones higher and lower than the original pitch) as well as valence ratings and emotion category matchings in response to tempo changes.
-We will also be testing the correlation between arousal-density, valence-density, arousal-emotion category matching, and valence-emotion category matchings in response to tempo and pitch changes.
-The color for this study will be taken from the Berkeley color project adaptation by Palmer et al., 2013.
-This palette includes 37 colors that are representing 8 hues (red, orange, yellow, chartreuse, green, cyan, blue, purple) in 4 different saturation levels(saturated, light, muted, dark) in addition to white, black, and three different grays.
-Familiarity with and preference for musical excerpts will also be anlayzed in our exploratory analyses.

-Participants will be asked to fill out a Gold-MSI questionnaire in their preferred language(Japanese, English, Farsi), and indicate the country they were raised in, as well as basic demographic information such as age and gender, and their level of visual training.
-The questions of the experiment, Gold-MSI version in Farsi, and the emotion categories are translated by the co-authors who are native Farsi and Japanese speakers.
+(See footnote 1 above for potential alternative analysis options.)

 Data/code availability